 National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 NMFS is closing directed fishing for Pacific cod by vessels using trawl gear in the Bering Sea and Aleutian Islands management area (BSAI).
-This action is necessary to prevent exceeding the 2002 Pacific halibut bycatch allowance specified for the trawl Pacific cod fishery.
+This action is necessary to prevent exceeding the 2003 halibut bycatch allowance specified for the trawl Pacific cod fishery category in the BSAI.

 FOR FURTHER INFORMATION CONTACT:

-In accordance with § 679.21(e)(7)(v), the Administrator, Alaska Region, NMFS (Regional Administrator), has determined that the 2002 halibut bycatch allowance specified for the trawl Pacific cod fishery in the BSAI has been caught.
-Consequently, the Regional Administrator is closing directed fishing for Pacific cod by vessels using trawl gear in the BSAI.
+In accordance with § 679.21(e)(7)(v), the Administrator, Alaska Region, NMFS, has determined that the amount of the final 2003 halibut bycatch allowance specified for the trawl Pacific cod fishery category in the BSAI will be caught.
+Consequently, NMFS is closing directed fishing Pacific cod by vessels using trawl gear in the BSAI.

 This action responds to the best available information recently obtained from the fishery.
-The Assistant Administrator for Fisheries, NOAA, finds that the need to immediately implement this action to avoid exceeding the halibut bycatch allowance for the trawl Pacific cod fishery constitutes good cause to waive the requirement to provide prior notice and opportunity for public comment pursuant to the authority set forth at 5 U.S.C.
-553(b)(B).
-These procedures are unnecessary and contrary to the public interest because the need to implement these measures in a timely fashion to avoid exceeding the halibut bycatch allowance for the trawl Pacific cod fishery constitutes good cause to find that the effective date of this action cannot be delayed for 30 days.
-Accordingly, under 5 U.S.C.
-553(d)(3), a delay in the effective date is hereby waived.
+The Assistant Administrator for Fisheries, NOAA, finds good cause to waive the requirement to provide prior notice and opportunity for public comment pursuant to the authority set forth at 5 U.S.C.
+553(b)(B) as such requirement is contrary to the public interest.
+This requirement is contrary to the public interest as it would delay the closure of the fishery, lead to exceeding the 2003 halibut bycatch allowance, and therefore reduce the public's ability to use and enjoy the fishery resource.

 Bruce C. Morehead,